stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Step I: Make a basic outline

 Exchange essays with a partner.
+To begin, read your peer's reflective work at the end of his or her essay.
+Try to keep these ideas in mind as you try to help your partner.

-Construct a brief outline of your partner's essay by listing the main idea contained in each paragraph.
+Read though the essay completely without making notations or comments.
+Afterward, construct a brief outline of your partner's essay by listing the main idea contained in each paragraph.
 Your focus should be on the paper's *argumentative structure*, so concentrate on identifying the essay's `thesis` and the supporting `claims.` Approach each paragraph as if it were a single unit of meaning.
 What claim does it make?
 What is its purpose?
 Try, as best you can, to state the main idea of each paragraph in a single sentence.
 Take your time and try to do this as accurately as possible.

 The radically simplified version of the essay that results from this process may help expose logical weaknesses or problems with organization; at the same time, a simplified outline often inspires new ideas for the revision or expansion of the essay.